-The seminal idea by Goodwin in [13] of studying forced models in economics has been recently applied to a three-dimensional setting in [7], where the authors investigate the implications of describing exports as a function of the capital stock in the framework introduced in [6], which extends the original Goodwin model in [11] to an open economy setting that includes the balanceof-payments constraint (BoPC) on growth.
-In more detail, in agreement with Goodwin's insight in [10] that Schumpeterian innovations requiring investment occur periodically, the authors in [7] add a nonlinear forcing term in the capital accumulation function and, referring to their Fig. 5 on page 266, say that "In this way, we obtain a scenario in which a non-linear system with a "natural" oscillation frequency interacts with an external "force" resulting in a chaotic attractor as shown in Fig. 5.
-The interplay between two or more independent frequencies characterising the dynamics of the system is a well-known route to more complex behaviour".
-It would then be interesting to check whether the LTMs method, or more generally the SAP (Stretching Along the Paths) technique, on which the LTMs method is based, could be employed in that setting, too, in order to rigorously prove the existence of complex dynamics.
+The seminal idea by Goodwin in [1] of studying forced models in economics has been recently applied to a three-dimensional setting in [36], where the authors investigated the implications of describing exports as a function of the capital stock in the framework introduced in [37], which extended the original Goodwin model in [3] to an open economy setting that included the balance-of-payments constraint (BoPC) on growth.
+In more detail, in agreement with Goodwin's insight, in [38], that Schumpeterian innovations requiring investment occur periodically, the authors in [36] added a nonlinear forcing term in the capital accumulation function and, referring to their Figure 5 on p.
+266, say that "In this way, we obtain a scenario in which a non-linear system with a "natural" oscillation frequency interacts with an external "force" resulting in a chaotic attractor, as shown in Figure 5.
+The interplay between two or more independent frequencies characterizing the dynamics of the system is a well-known route to more complex behaviour".
+It would then be interesting to check whether the LTMs method, or, more generally, the SAP (Stretching Along the Paths) technique, on which the LTMs method is based, could be employed in that setting, too, in order to rigorously prove the existence of complex dynamics.

-In regard to three-dimensional applications of the LTMs technique, we recall [35] where, dealing with linked together cylindrical sets, the focus is on a 3D non-Hamiltonian system describing a predator-prey model with a Beddington-DeAngelis functional response in a periodically varying environment.
-Related to this, we also mention the 3D continuous-time non-Hamiltonian framework representing the Lotka-Volterra model with two predators and one prey in a periodic environment considered in [36], for which the presence of chaos has been shown by means of the SAP technique, without relying on the LTMs geometry.
-Despite such dissimilarity in the employed method, the common starting point in the proofs of chaos for the frameworks analyzed in [35, 36] is given by a study of the properties of the classical planar Lotka-Volterra system.
-Since, as we have seen, Goodwin growth cycle model in [11, 12] is a special case of the predator-prey setting, in view of proving the existence of chaotic phenomena for its 3D extension proposed in [7], we could try to apply similar arguments to those used in [35, 36].
+In regard to three-dimensional applications of the LTMs technique, we recall [32] where, dealing with linked together cylindrical sets, the focus was on a 3D non-Hamiltonian system describing a predator-prey model with a Beddington-DeAngelis functional response in a periodically varying environment.
+Related to this, we also mention the 3D continuous-time non-Hamiltonian framework representing the Lotka-Volterra model with two predators and one prey in a periodic environment, considered in [39], for which the presence of chaos was shown by means of the SAP technique, without relying on LTMs geometry.
+Despite such dissimilarity in the employed method, the common starting point in the proofs of chaos for the frameworks analyzed in [32,39] is given by a study of the properties of the classical planar Lotka-Volterra system.
+Since, as we have seen, the Goodwin growth cycle model in [3,4] is a special case of the predator-prey setting, in view of proving the existence of chaotic phenomena for its 3D extension, proposed in [36], we could try to apply similar arguments to those used in [32,39].
 We will investigate this possibility in a future work.